 Workflow:

-- Upload podcast episode or video interview to VidNotes
+- Upload a podcast episode or video interview

-- Use AI summary feature to identify most engaging moments
+- Use the AI summary to spot the most engaging moments

-- Link back to full video with timestamp for engagement
+- Link back to the full video with a timestamp

 For Researchers: Qualitative Data Analysis